Sportradar Group AG (SRAD) down -57.09% since start of the year

 Sportradar Group AG (NASDAQ: SRAD) is -57.09% lower on its value in year-to-date trading and has touched a low of $7.45 and a high of $28.22 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The SRAD stock was last observed hovering at around $7.56 in the last trading session, with the day’s loss setting it -0.02%.
+The SRAD stock was last observed hovering at around $7.56 in the last trading session, with the day’s loss setting it -0.02% off its average median price target of $15.54 for the next 12 months.
+It is also 68.29% off the consensus price target high of $23.78 offered by 10 analysts, but current levels are 39.05% higher than the price target low of $12.37 for the same period.

 3 Tiny Stocks Primed to Explode